tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 * either a free form command or ```cmd``` parameter is required.
 * Its almost like [ansible.builin.command](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/command_module.html#ansible-collections-ansible-builtin-command-module)  module but runs thr command through a shell (/bin/sh) on remote node.

+* For windows systems, Ansible provides a similar module named win_shell, which mostly works the same way with limitations of Windows operating systems.

 <hr>

 > __Parameters__